Shaft fractures of the Radius without DRUJ injury

 - 1. Release the Brachioradialis tendon: If exposure is tight distally, partially releasing the BR tendon (distal release) allows much greater retraction.

-- 2. Supinate for Proximal Exposure: You cannot see the proximal radius without full supination.
-If you can't supinate, release the pronator quadratus more distally or checking for block.
+- 2. Supinate for Proximal Exposure: You cannot see the proximal radius without full supination, which carries the PIN laterally to safety.
+If supination is blocked, look for an interposed fragment or incomplete soft-tissue release.

 - 3. Plate the Tension Side: The volar surface is the tension side for the distal radius, but the radius is curved.
 The plate must be contoured to match the curve, otherwise tightening the screws will straighten the bone and lose the bow.

-- 4. Use the correct screw length: Intra-articular screws in the DRUJ or PRUJ are disasterous.
+- 4. Use the correct screw length: Intra-articular screws in the DRUJ or PRUJ are disastrous.
 Shaft screws that are too long will irritate the dorsal tendons (EPL).
 Measure twice.

 - 5. Don't strip the periosteum: Only strip what is under the plate.
 Preserve the soft tissue attachments elsewhere to maintain blood supply.